stedmanhalliday/cupids-cardgame/README.md

 # Cupid's Cardgame

-Get to know someone and meander into interesting conversations with prompts for vitual dates.
+Get to know someone and meander into interesting conversations with prompts for virtual dates.